 When a rater participates in your experiment, your JavaScript code runs inside a secure sandbox.
 Your code can:

-The rater then evaluates your content using the rating interface depending on the type of the embedded experiment.
+The rater then evaluates your content using a rating interface which depends on the type of the embedded experiment.

 Embedded experiments use JavaScript files organized like other datasets: